cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 An _Organization Owner_ is the administrator for a customer organization within the Cobalt app.
 As such, they can:

+- Manage users on the **Organization** tab of the **People** page:
   - Add/remove the users of their choice, by their email addresses, as an _Organization Member_ or _Organization Owner_.
+  - View the email addresses of users.

 - View collaborators, the members of their pentest team.
 That team includes:
   - _Pentest Team Member_, typically an organization employee.
   - _Pentest Lead_, the Cobalt pentester responsible for the pentest.